 To deactivate or permanently delete your Instagram account:

-To deactivate your account, go to your profile page > select Edit Profile > Temporarily Disable My Account.
+To deactivate your social media account, go to your profile page > select Edit Profile > Temporarily Disable My Account.

 Will Deleting Your Social Media Accounts Keep You from Being Tracked Online?